onur-zengin/python-cisco-iosxr/README.md

    A user-defined label to identify the PNI interfaces that are intended for monitoring.
 The label will be searched
     within the description strings of all Ethernet Bundle interfaces of a router, when the discovery function is run.

-   A `no-mon` string can be used to exclude an interface from monitoring.
+   A `no-mon` string can be used to exclude an interface from monitoring. (_This requires a manual discovery trigger in the current release._)

    __[cdn_interface_tag=<_string_>(default:_CDPautomation_CDN_)]__